Configure Repositories in the Dashboard

 When a Natural Language Code Policy has Blocking enabled, it will appear as a single Check in GitHub under the name Code Policies as below.

-When a Core Code Policy has Blocking enabled, it will appear a a single Check in GitHub with the name of the policy.
+When a Code Security Agent has Blocking enabled, it will appear as a single Check in GitHub with the name of the policy.
 For example, Secrets Analyzer below.

 Click the name of the Check or more details under the ... for more details about the Status Check.